Personal Interest Admissions

 Undergraduates are not limited to the number of courses they are able to enroll in each semester.
-Holy Apostles reminds all students that they want to be able to dedicate a minimum of an hour per day, per course in their schedules.
+Holy Apostles College and Seminary reminds all students that they want to be able to dedicate a minimum of an hour per day, per course in their schedules.

 5. I’ve completed some college work, but have not yet earned an undergraduate degree.
 Can I apply as a Personal Interest student and apply the credits towards a degree at Holy Apostles?

 Yes.
-Students who have earned college credit can apply as a Personal Interest student and apply the credits earned to any of the undergraduate degrees offered at Holy Apostles.
+Students who have earned college credit can apply as a Personal Interest student and apply the credits earned to any of the undergraduate degrees offered at Holy Apostles College and Seminary.
 To transfer credits from other accredited colleges, please see our Undergraduate Admissions Transfer Credit Policy here: (hyperlink)

 6. Can I apply for Financial Aid as a Personal Interest Student?

 No. Personal Interest Students are not eligible to receive financial aid.
-For more information about Holy Apostle’s financial aid policy, please click here: (hyperlink)
+For more information about the financial aid policy, please click here

 7. I’m a current Undergraduate student at another college and I need a course to graduate but it is not currently offered at my college.
 Can I apply as a Personal Intereststudent and have the credits transfer to my college?

-Yes, Holy Apostles will allow students to join us as a Personal Inerest student to earn credits for another program.
-Please note that it is the responsibility of the student (and Not Holy Apostles) to research their current college’s policies on transfer credits.
-It is also the responsibility of the student to speak with their current Academic Advisor and/or college Registrar to ensure that the credits will transfer into their existing program prior to applying or enrolling in a course at Holy Apostles.
+Yes, Holy Apostles College and Seminary will allow students to join us as a Personal Inerest student to earn credits for another program.
+Please note that it is the responsibility of the student (and Not Holy Apostles College and Seminary) to research their current college’s policies on transfer credits.
+It is also the responsibility of the student to speak with their current Academic Advisor and/or college Registrar to ensure that the credits will transfer into their existing program prior to applying or enrolling in a course at Holy Apostles College and Seminary.

 8. How do I apply as a Personal Interest Undergraduate Student?